 All learners enrolled in an E-Signature course have to complete it under the exact same conditions to maintain the learners’ E-Signature legal validity.
 For this reason, when a user completes all of the mandatory training material included in the E-Signature course and thus the One Time Password authentication process is available for users, a message at the top of the Training Material tab of the Course Management page will inform you that training material for the E-Signature course is locked.

-Please note: If you unlock and then make changes to the E-signature course’s training material, you cannot prove the validity of electronic signatures of users who have completed the course.
+Please note: If you unlock and then make changes to the E-signature course’s training material, you cannot prove the validity of the electronic signatures of users who have completed the course.
 When you select Unlock, the Unlocking pop up box informs you that the platform will record, in the Audit Trail, all of the changes that you made (if you have added, edited or removed training material).
 For more information about the Audit Trail, refer to the Audit Trail article and to the following section of this article.

 Likewise, before editing or deleting the training material from within the Central Repository (CLOR), a warning message informs you that the electronic signatures of the users who have completed the E-Signature course will lose legal validity.

 Whenever possible, we advise you against adding, editing or removing the training material of an E-Signature course, because if you change it in any way, you will lose the electronic signature’s legal validity.
-Refer to the Best Practices section above in this article to know in which cases and under which conditions the One Time Password authentication process cannot be completed by the user or the electronic signature will lose legal validity when making changes to the content of an E-Signature course.
+Refer to the Best Practices section in this article to know in which cases and under which conditions the One Time Password authentication process cannot be completed by the user or the electronic signature will lose legal validity when making changes to the content of an E-Signature course.

 Editing, Deleting or Adding Training Material in E-Signature Courses